 Why is Health & Safety in a construction environment important?

 Health & Safety in the construction industry protects the workforce and any visitors to your site.
+It helps to build a responsible and sustainable operation, directly impacting the wellbeing of the workforce and the safety of the public.
 Here are some key reasons why it’s crucial:

 Protecting the workforce